 Over the years, you put aside $350,000 out of your own pocket.
 You end up with $2,710,244 sitting in your brokerage account.
 This represents an unrealized gain of $2,360,244.

+If you sell the stock, you're going to have to pay federal capital gains taxes, as well as state and local taxes.
 Under a worst-case scenario (e.g., you live in Southern California or New York City), you'd be lucky to end up with $1,896,706, of which $350,000 represented your original principal and $1,546,706 represented your nominal after-tax profit before inflation adjustment.
-You gift the money to your heirs in your will or through a trust fund and that is that.
-If your heirs turn around and invest the money in an asset that also earns average rates of return, they might enjoy a $189,671 annual increase in personal net worth from the wealth-producing more wealth.
+You then gift that money to your heirs in your will or through a trust fund.
+If your heirs turn around and invest the money in an asset that earns a 10 percent rate of return, they might enjoy a $189,671 annual increase in personal net worth.

-There is one major exception to this rule: If you are going to go over the estate tax limits, and you don't have a lot of cash on hand, you can use the annual gift tax limit exclusions (currently $14,000 per person, per year) to give appreciated stock, real estate, or assets to your heirs to lower the size of your estate, saving tremendously on the taxes that would otherwise be owed.
-There are even advanced techniques that have been given the green light by the tax court involving the use of a family limited partnership to transfer a lot more money thanks to something known as a liquidity discount (do not attempt this without consulting with a qualified tax specialist).
+One major exception to this rule is as follows: If you are going to go over the estate tax limits and you don't have a lot of cash on hand, you can use the annual gift tax limit exclusions to give appreciated stock, real estate, or assets to your heirs.
+That approach will help you lower the size of your estate and save on the taxes that you'd otherwise owe.
+If you make sure the final appreciated property is below the estate tax limits, then the rest of it gets inherited with the stepped-up basis loophole.